MiniProfiler/dotnet/Readme.md

 Welcome to MiniProfiler for .NET, ASP.NET, ASP.NET Core, ASP.NET MVC and generally all the combinations of those words.
 Documentation for MiniProfiler for .NET is in `/docs`, accessible via GitHub pages at: [miniprofiler.com/dotnet](http://miniprofiler.com/dotnet/).
 General information for MiniProfiler across platforms can be found at [miniprofiler.com](http://miniprofiler.com/).

-The current major version of MiniProfiler is v4, which is in alpha pre-release while we test.
+The current major version of MiniProfiler is v4.

 #### Handy Links